J.P. Crawford Preview, Player Props: Mariners vs. Royals

 J.P.
 Crawford At The Plate

-- He ranks 56th in batting average, ninth in on base percentage, and 93rd in slugging among the qualifying hitters in baseball.
+- Among the qualifying hitters in MLB, he ranks 50th in batting average, ninth in on-base percentage, and 92nd in slugging.

-- In 25.2% of his games this season, Crawford has driven in at least one run.
-In nine of those games (8.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 29 games this year (25.9%), Crawford has picked up an RBI, and in nine of those games (8.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.